-Besides that, you also engage your hip flexors, glutes, quadriceps, and hamstrings a tiny amount to keep your legs in position but only to a very small extent.
+Besides that, you also engage your hip flexors, glutes, quadriceps, and hamstrings a tiny amount to keep your legs in position.

 Reverse crunches benefits

-- No equipment or location required: Since reverse crunches are a bodyweight exercise you don’t have to invest in equipment or be in a specific location.
-That being said, a soft surface like a yoga mat can make the exercise more comfortable.
+- No equipment or location required: Reverse crunches are a bodyweight exercise which means you don’t really need any equipment or a specific location.
+This can help you save time and money.

-- May reduce or prevent back pain: Core strengthening exercises like reverese crunches can reduce or prevent back pain (1, 2).
-If you currently have back pain you do want to be careful and talk to an expert before implementing this exercise.
+- May reduce or prevent back pain: Strengthening core muscles like your abs with reverse crunches can reduce or prevent back pain (1, 2).
+You do want to be careful with reverse crunches if you already have back pain and potentially talk to an expert first.